4. Doctoral Degrees

 4.1 Cognate Requirement

 Rackham recognizes the value of intellectual breadth in graduate education and the importance of formal graduate study in areas beyond the student’s field of specialization.
 Cognate courses are those in a discipline or area different from a student’s field of study but that are related or connected with some aspect of this field.
 Students are encouraged to select courses that are relevant to their research and scholarship but that offer different disciplinary perspectives on their interests.
 Students may take cognate courses after candidacy but this requirement must be completed and graded before the final term in which the student defends the dissertation and fulfills requirements for the doctorate.
 Programs may have earlier deadlines for when this must be met and may have additional requirements.
 Students may satisfy the doctoral cognate requirement by:

-- Completing 4 credit hours of coursework in approved graduate-level cognate courses with a grade of B- or better before the final term of candidacy.
-Graduate programs may have additional requirements).
+- Completing three credit hours of coursework in approved graduate-level cognate courses with a grade of B- or better before the final term of candidacy.
+Graduate programs may have additional requirements.

-- Taking courses within a subfield of the program other than the student’s own which Rackham has approved as fulfilling the cognate requirement.
+- Taking courses within a subfield of their program that is sufficiently different from the student’s own and which Rackham has approved as fulfilling the intent of the cognate requirement.

-- Completing graduate courses at another institution that meet the purpose of the requirement, no more than 5 years before admission to the current Rackham doctoral program.
-The student must provide Rackham OARD with an official transcript and the program should notify Rackham OARD that the coursework fulfills the cognate These courses do not transfer to the University transcript, do not carry credit, and do not apply toward the minimum 18 credit hours required for candidacy.
+- Completing graduate courses at another institution that meet the intent of the requirement and that are taken no more than two years before admission to the current Rackham doctoral program.
+The student must provide Rackham OARD with an official transcript and the program should notify Rackham OARD that the coursework fulfills the cognate requirement.
+Such courses do not transfer to the university transcript, do not carry credit, and do not apply toward the minimum 18 credit hours required for doctoral candidacy.

 4.2 Responsible Conduct of Research and Scholarship Training